Statue of Liberty from Costume Quest

 In the game, the costume is made of three things: cardboard, a feather duster, and a sheet.
 I tried to make it seem like the costume was actually made of these items.

-After I patterned my crown, I made it out of bristle board, which I carefully painted with spray and acrylic paints.
+I made the crown out of bristle board, which I carefully painted with spray and acrylic paints.

 The torch was made out of a cardboard paper towel roll, more bristle board and a plastic cup which I then paper-mached and painted.
 Instead of a using a feather duster for the flame, I bought red, orange and yellow feathers, cut them to appropriate lengths and glued them to the end of my torch.
-I love the effect of the feathers and I am quite proud of how much I managed to make the flame look like the in-game art.
+I love the effect of the feathers and how the flame looks like the in-game art.

 The green "sheet" is actually a rectangle of green fabric I gathered, hemmed and stitched together so that it fell on me the way I wanted it to.

 The white shirt was store-bought, but I had to take it in as it was originally quite large on me.
-The jeans were a pair I owned, the shoes were a pair of black Converse sneakers I happened to buy for Rin's wedding, and the wig was from a previous costume.
-The pumpkin pail was originally borrowed from Becky until I bought my own.
+The jeans were a pair I owned, the shoes were a pair of sneakers I happened to own, and the wig was from a previous costume.

 Candy Corn & Unicorn